 Configuration Complexity

-Configuring and managing a network with multiple cascaded repeaters can be complex, requiring careful planning, placement, and configuration to ensure optimal performance.
-Users must consider factors such as signal strength, channel selection, SSID configuration, security settings, and roaming behavior to create a seamless and stable network environment.
+Configuring and managing a network comprising multiple cascaded repeaters is no easy task, as it will need thorough planning and placement in addition to the configuration to obtain the desired performance.
+The users will have to consider factors such as the strength of the signal, the selection of the channel, SSID configuration, security settings, and roaming behavior to create a seamless and stable network environment.

 Best Practices for Connecting Repeaters